Frollamma/napuleth-hackathon/README.md

 This command starts a local Ethereum network using Foundry.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `packages/foundry/foundry.toml`.

-2. On a second terminal, deploy the test contract:
+2. On a second terminal, deploy the contracts:

 ```sh
 yarn deploy
 ```

-This command deploys a test smart contract to the local network.
-The contract is located in `packages/foundry/contracts` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/foundry/script` to deploy the contract to the network.
-You can also customize the deploy script.

 3. On a third terminal, start your NextJS app: